lingjzhu/charsiu/misc/data.md

 ## Alignments for English datasets

-### Textgruds
+### Textgrids
 This repository contains phone- and word-level alignments for the English subset of Common Voice (~2000 hours).
+It was aligned with `charsiu_forced_aligner` with the model `charsiu/en_w2v2_fc_10ms`.
 Textgrids for the trianing sets (~860k utterances) are available [here](https://drive.google.com/drive/folders/1IF0WB5-8VXfaENtE4r5rehHHK8YFe61S?usp=sharing).
 All filenames are matched.
 Only a few mismatched samples were discarded.

 ### Audio
 You can find the dataset at the [Common Voice Project](https://commonvoice.mozilla.org/en/datasets).